awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-visibility-timeout.rst

 after a given *visibility timeout* to help prevent the message from being received more than once before it can be processed and deleted.

-.. note:: When using :sqs-dg:`standard queues <standard-queues>`, visibility timeout isn't a guarantee against receiving a message twice.
+When using :sqs-dg:`standard queues <standard-queues>`, visibility timeout isn't a guarantee against receiving a message twice.
 If you are using a standard queue, be sure that your code can handle the case where the same message has been delivered more than once.

+.. include:: includes/examples-note.txt

 .. _sqs-visibility-timeout-receipt: